dtloi/MelodyTracks/README.md

 # MelodyTracks

 MelodyTracks is an iOS application that syncs a user's footsteps with the BPM of a song.
+The goal of this app

 ### Features